Sinaptik-AI/pandas-ai/README.md

 employees_df = pd.DataFrame(employees_data)
 salaries_df = pd.DataFrame(salaries_data)

-# Get your FREE API key signing up at https://pandabi.ai.
+# By default, unless you choose a different LLM, it will use BambooLLM.
-# You can also configure it in your .env file.
+# You can get your free API key signing up at https://pandabi.ai (you can also configure it in your .env file)
 os.environ["PANDASAI_API_KEY"] = "YOUR_API_KEY"

 agent = Agent([employees_df, salaries_df])